matkowski-voy/Palmprint-Recognition-in-the-Wild/README.md

 ## Database
 ### How to acquire the dataset?
 To acquire the NTU Palmprints from the Internet (NTU-PI-v1) database (which was used in the paper), download and fill in the "Data Release Agreement.pdf" file.
 Print the agreement and sign on page 2.
-Scan the signed copy and send back to matk0001@e.ntu.edu.sg, xpxu@ntu.edu.sg or adamskong@ntu.edu.sg with title "Application for NTU Palmprints from the Internet database (NTU-PI-v1)".
+Scan the signed copy and send back to maskotky@gmail.com, and  adamskong@ntu.edu.sg with title "Application for NTU Palmprints from the Internet database (NTU-PI-v1)".
 A download link to the database will be send to you once after we receive the signed agreement file.

 ### Image examples